Professional People of Faith Providing Academic Services

 The Science of Learning Part 2: How the Brain Learns

-Students enrolled in therapeutic services have unique academic needs.
-Individual educational therapy and small-group classes are designed for those who learn differently.
-These classes are taught by licensed therapists and degreed professionals who specialize in helping students achieve.
-Therapists help students become more competent, confident learners by using a variety of skills and techniques.
-No two students have the same complement of services.
+Students enrolled in Therapeutic Services at PATHS have unique academic needs.
+Individual Educational Therapy and small-group classes are designed for those who learn differently.
+These classes are taught by licensed Educational Therapists and degreed professionals who specialize in helping students achieve.
+Educational Therapists help students become more competent, confident learners using specific skills and techniques.
+No two students have the same complement and plan of services.

 Therapeutic services include: